Skills for Life and Work

 Girl sitting on a train listening to music on her iPhone

-As all new entrants will need a training credit from the Careers Service, please speak to a member of our Training Organisation team who will provide further advice and guidance.
+All new entrants require a training credit from the Careers Service.
+Please speak to a member of our Training Organisation team for advice and guidance.

-Once you have decided upon your course of study, you should look for a placement provider.
-You must also complete an on-line application on the college website for your chosen course.
+Once you have chosen your course, you should seek a placement provider and complete an online application on the SERC website.